-The Localism Act 2011 has introduced the Community Right to Bid, which gives eligible organisations such as Town and Parish Councils, and defined community groups the opportunity to nominate (an) asset(s) (building or land) they believe to be important to their community well-being, to be listed by the Local Authority as an Asset of Community Value.
+The Localism Act 2011 has introduced the Community Right to Bid, which gives eligible organisations, such as town and parish councils and defined community groups, the opportunity to nominate a building or land they believe to be important to their community well-being, to be listed by the local authority as an Asset of Community Value.

 When a listed asset comes up for sale, the Assets of Community Value Regulations provide for a delay in the sale process (moratorium).
 The moratorium allows local community groups to prepare and make a bid for the asset on the open market.

 This aims to ensure that buildings and amenities can be kept in public use and remain an integral part of community life where possible, and thus reduce the trend in recent years of communities losing local amenities and buildings of importance to them.